 When Faziri Ndahiro was 12 years old, he and his family were forced to flee their home in The Republic of the Congo.
 His country was in the midst of a civil war and the Banyamulenge Tribe, to which Ndahiro’s family belonged, was the target of genocide.

 The tribe planned to seek refuge in neighboring Uganda.
 But getting there wouldn’t be easy — or safe.
 The voyage took nearly two months.
 They would take cover in the wilderness during the day and attempt to sleep.
 They’d walk at night, hoping to use darkness as a shield.

 Finally, they arrived at a refugee camp in Uganda.
 It would be the Ndahiro family home for the next eight years.
 Those years would be filled with struggle and tragedy — ultimately leading to the family earning refugee status in the United States.

-Today, Ndahiro is a senior at The College at Brockport, majoring in political science and international studies.
+Today, Ndahiro is a senior at SUNY Brockport, majoring in political science and international studies.
 And he’s launched a non-profit organization that aims to help other refugees in the Rochester area as well as those he left behind in Uganda.

 “It’s not something you do to make a lot of money,” Ndahiro said.
 “It’s something you do because you want to impact people’s lives.”

 Rochester Global Refugee Services was founded to advocate for the economic needs and educational development of refugees.
 Ndahiro aims to empower refugees to become self-sufficient by teaching the skills needed to thrive in their environments through targeted mentoring, educational programs, and connecting volunteers and resources to refugees at a local and global level.

 “We are unique because we become a bridge between refugee families and various services in the community.
 If a family doesn’t know where to go, how to approach them, or if they are uncomfortable speaking with them — we help identify those issues and connect them with the right people,” he says.